-FORT ASHBY, W.Va. — An overhaul of the Frankfort Public Service District water system would cost about $17 million and could result in a potential 40 percent increase to water bills, according to Dave Vanscoy, director of municipal and transportation engineering at RK&K engineering.
+FORT ASHBY, W.Va. — An overhaul of the Frankfort Public Service District water system would cost about $17 million and could result in a potential 40 percent increase to the water bill, according to Dave Vanscoy, director of municipal and transportation engineering at RK&K engineering.

 “The rates in this area are very low,” said Vanscoy during a public meeting Thursday in Fort Ashby.
 “There is a big disparity in the rates and the district would like to get them uniform.”